 The DOM Explorer

 Most of the popular web browsers contain debugging tools usually accessible via the F12 key.
 Web developers are accustomed to these tools for debugging, inspecting, and changing code during runtime.
-Since Metro style apps are HTML5/JS apps, it is necessary to have comparable debugging tools available from within the Visual Studio IDE, and the DOM Explorer is one such tool.
+Since Windows Store apps are HTML5/JS apps, it is necessary to have comparable debugging tools available from within the Visual Studio IDE, and the DOM Explorer is one such tool.

 The DOM Explorer allows you to inspect and modify the runtime DOM of your app.
 To open the DOM Explorer you must enter a debugging session then choose Debug->Windows->DOM Explorer